catdad/raw-viewer/README.md

 # MacOS

-While a MacOS package is available, I do not currently have a Mac so I was not able to test the package (though the build system does run tests on a Mac).
+While a MacOS package is available, I do not currently have a Mac so I was not able to fully test the package (though the build system does run tests on a Mac).
 If you are able to test the app and improve the installation and uninstallation instructions here, please [open a new issue](https://github.com/catdad/raw-viewer/issues/new) or submit a pull request.
 All help is appreciated!

 What _should_ work is simply unzipping the package anywhere and running `Raw Viewer.app`.